kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 In the figure above, you see the axes for the following coordinate systems:
 * The canvas coordinate system
-* The coordinate system for `pics`, which lives within the coordinate system of its parent - the canvas
+* The coordinate system for `pics`, which lives within the coordinate system of its parent - the canvas (pics.position is (35.36, 35.36)).
-* The coordinate system for `pic2`, which lives within the coordinate system of its parent - `pics`.
+* The coordinate system for `pic2`, which lives within the coordinate system of its parent - `pics` (pic2.position is (121.00, 0.00)).

 ### Picture Effects